 The National Institutes of Health and the University Cancer Research Fund at UNC Lineberger funded the study.

 About the University of North Carolina at Chapel Hill

 The University of North Carolina at Chapel Hill, the nation’s first public university, is a global higher education leader known for innovative teaching, research and public service.
 A member of the prestigious Association of American Universities, Carolina regularly ranks as the best value for academic quality in U.S. public higher education.
-Now in its third century, the University offers 77 bachelor’s, 111 master’s, 65 doctorate and seven professional degree programs through 14 schools and the College of Arts and Sciences.
-Every day, faculty, staff and students shape their teaching, research and public service to meet North Carolina’s most pressing needs in every region and all 100 counties.
-Carolina’s more than 322,000 alumni live in all 50 states, the District of Columbia and 165 countries.
-More than 175,000 live in North Carolina.
+Now in its third century, the University offers 78 bachelor’s, 112 master’s, 68 doctorate and seven professional degree programs through 14 schools and the College of Arts and Sciences.
+Every day, faculty – including two Nobel laureates – staff and students shape their teaching, research and public service to meet North Carolina’s most pressing needs in every region and all 100 counties.
+Carolina’s more than 308,000 alumni live in all 50 states and 150 countries.
+More than 167,000 live in North Carolina.

 Communications and Public Affairs contact: Thania Benios, (919) 962-8596, email@example.com